valencik/mastersAPSC/documents/thesis/thesis.md

 This similarlity measurement could happen either online (immediately after the user submits a query) or offline (before the app is presented to users).
 Because our database is static and manually updated with new entries periodically, the offline approach makes sense.
 And additional benefit to the offline approach is that it can be easily moderated and tweaked with user submitted suggestions.
-A possible example being an author name misspelling that only happen once. (not enough times to measure similarity against)
+A possible example being an author name misspelling that only occurs once. (not enough times to measure similarity against)

 ### Levenshtein Distance
-String edit distance measures like the Levenshtein Distance offer an easy first approach to analyzing the author names.
+String edit distance measures such as the Levenshtein Distance offer an easy first approach to analyzing the author names.
 The Levenshtein distance is one type of string metric to evaluate the difference between two sequences of characters.
 A distance of 1 is attributed to ever single character edit necessary to transform one of the input strings into the other.
 Single character edits include an insertion of a character, a deletion, or a substitution.